2016 Turkish coup d'état attempt: Germany—and Turkish factions within

 German authorities said Turkish mosques in Germany were playing Turkish politics and worried that Turkey's internal politics spilled over into German cities.
 For years, German authorities had encouraged Turkey's state-run religious institution Turkish-Islamic Union for Religious Affairs usually referred to as DİTİB to provide Islamic preachers and teachers and Gülen Movement Schools for the large Turkish diaspora in Germany.
 DİTİB manages some 900 mosques in Germany.
 Gülen movement runs 100 educational facilities in Germany.

 After the failed coup DİTİB published a sermon praising "our noble nation" for rising against "a wretched network" that had sown "seeds of sedition, rebellion and hostility."
 According to Volker Beck, a member of the center-left Greens in Germany's Bundestag, "That was not a religious text.
 It was a declaration of obedience to Mr. Erdoğan and his measures since the coup attempt," Volker Kauder, parliamentary group leader of the Germany's ruling Christian Democrats, the Christian Democratic Union of Germany (CDU)/Christian Social Union in Bavaria (CSU) faction, said Turkish-Germans should be loyal to Germany first and foremost.

 Germans of Turkish origin are being pressured in Germany by informers and officers of Turkey's MIT spy agency.
 According to reports Turkey had 6,000 informants plus MIT officers in Germany who were putting pressure on "German Turks".
 Hans-Christian Ströbele said that there was an "unbelievable" level of "secret activities" in Germany by Turkey's MIT agency.
 According to Erich Schmidt-Eenboom, not even the former communist East German Stasi secret police had managed to run such a large "army of agents" in the former West Germany: "Here, it's not just about intelligence gathering, but increasingly about intelligence service repression."

 German lawmakers have called for an investigation, charging that Turkey is spying on suspected Gulen followers in Germany.

 Turkish civilians asylum bids

 Germany's Office for Migration and Refugees said on 18 November 2016, it had received 4,437 political asylum requests from Turkish citizens up to October, compared to 1,767 for the whole of last year.
 "We must expect that the number of Turks who are seeking political asylum in Germany will continue to rise," said Stephan Mayer, the domestic policy speaker of the union coalition in the Bundestag.

 On 10 December 2016, eleven Turkish nationals, 10 adults and one child, in a martial arts group have applied for asylum in Germany.

 As of January 2018, Germany was first place and Greece second as EU destinations of choice for Turkish nationals requesting asylum after the coup attempt.

+In May 2022, Finland and Sweden, which applied for NATO membership in response to Russia's invasion of Ukraine, formally rejected Turkey's extradition requests for numerous members of the Gülen movement and the PKK.